tsmithcad/ExcelVBA/README.md

 # ExcelVBA
 Collection of VBA code I authored for Excel

-GetSelectedCellsNamedRanges:

-Creates Get/Set Property in immediates window to reference cells in Visual Studio/Vb.NET
+GetSelectedCellsNamedRanges:Creates a Get/Set Property to access selected cells in Visual Studio/Vb.NET

-Select your cells & run this macro.